Synerty/synerty-peek/docs/overview/Overview.rst

 In web developers terminology, the Mobile service is called the frontend, and the Client service is called the backend.

-The Mobile service codes structure allows Angular components to be reused to drive both nativescript and web based interfaces.
-For example :
+The Mobile service codes structure allows Angular components to be reused to drive web based interfaces.

-*   **my-component.ns.html**    (View for Nativescipt XML)
+For example:

 *   **my-component.ts**    (Angular component, written in Typescript)
 *   **my-component.web.html**   (View for Browser HTML)